 That you HEAR HIM.
 Not his words.
 HIM.

 And instead of saying: “GOSH!
 I DO RESPECT YOU??!
 What more do you want!” or “What!
 How can you say I don’t care about you?!
 Where did you get that idea from!?” or “WHAT??
 Even after everything I have done for you, you think I don’t CARE?!”

 Listening is when – you say from a genuine place….”yeah, I know.
 I know.” with genuine compassion.
 (By the way, compassion isn’t felt by other people in your words.
 Compassion is felt when you are compassionate.)

 Another example of listening….When he’s intense and curt or acting like a boy and you say “Gosh that’s an awful way to feel.
 Especially about the person who is supposed to care the most about you!”
 Or “I’m so sorry that you feel that way.
 That must feel awful.”

 Or “that must be really frustrating.”

 If you can say these things…you are suddenly on a man’s side.
-He will go “ah.
+He will go “Ah.
 Finally.
 A woman of value.
 A woman who GETS me.”

 Believe it or not, I’ve found that most women are far better at talking than they are at listening to men.
 ESPECIALLY to a man where women have the most fear, and also the most criticisms of men.
 We just THINK we’re listening, when in fact, he doesn’t feel listened to. (read my article on how to talk to a man)